SaiDhanyaa/awesome-gee-community-datasets/docs/projects/aogcm_cmip6.md

 2. Mean annual solar radiation (MAR) data are provisional and are slated to be revised in an upcoming release of the ClimateNA software.

+**Link for sample code:** [Sample code](https://code.earthengine.google.com/?scriptPath=users/sat-io/awesome-gee-catalog-examples:weather-climate/CMIP6-CURRENT-FUTURE-BIOCLIMATIC)

+### Sample Application

+NA

-#### License
+## License

 These datasets  are made available under the CC BY 4.0 Attribution 4.0 International license.
 This license allows users to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.

+## Keywords

+climate change, global circulation models, gridded climate data, north america,emission scenarios,climate variables

+## Date Created

+2023-03-24

-#### Changelog
+## Changelog

 * Updated to v7.3
 * Added 20 year periods apart from 30 year periods

-Data Website: You can download the [data and description here](https://adaptwest.databasin.org/pages/adaptwest-climatena/)

-Explore the data in [R-Shiny apps here](https://bcgov-env.shinyapps.io/cmip6-NA/)
+## Provider

-Created by: AdaptWest Project, Wang, T., A. Hamann, D. Spittlehouse, C. Carroll
+AdaptWest Project, Wang, T., A. Hamann, D. Spittlehouse, C. Carroll

-Curated in GEE by: Samapriya Roy
+## Curated in GEE by

-Keywords: climate change, global circulation models, gridded climate data, north america,emission scenarios,climate variables

-Last updated: 2023-03-24
+Samapriya Roy